Creating blue ocean strategies in E-commerce

 - After completing the radar chart of your competitors what is standing out?
-If none of your competitors offers flexible shipping options to customers consider checking out the shipping section of the app store.
-Maybe you can offer your products to more areas, at a lower cost, or even at different speeds.
+If none of your competitors offers flexible shipping options to customers, consider checking out the shipping section of the app store.
+Maybe you can sell your products to more areas, at a lower cost, or even at different speeds.

 - Consider diversifying your product range or specialising more heavily in a profitable niche.